LovekeshAnand/Pytube/README.md

-# 🎞️ Pytube Pro
+# 🎞️ TUBIT

-**Pytube Pro** is a Python-based desktop tool to automatically download YouTube videos with the best available formats in real-time using `yt-dlp` and `ffmpeg`.
+**Tubit** is a Python-based desktop tool to automatically download YouTube videos with the best available formats in real-time using `yt-dlp` and `ffmpeg`.

 ---